Remigration: Canada

+The concept of remigration has been advocated for by various far-right and alt-right groups in Canada, notably Diagolon, the Second Sons, and the Dominion Society of Canada.

 United States

-The Northwest Territorial Imperative, a white separatist idea put forward in the 1970s–1980s by American white supremacists, involves the expulsion of all non-Whites from territories in the Northwestern United States in order to create a "White homeland".

 Usage of the term in the United States has spiked in the months leading up to the 2024 presidential election.
 In September, the Republican Party’s presidential nominee, Donald Trump, called for "remigration" of illegal immigrants to their home countries and suspending refugee resettlement, also pledging to "do large deportations in Springfield, Ohio", referring to the town's community of legal Haitian immigrants.
 The usage mainstreamed the term in the country.
 In May 2025 the Department of State released a "reorganisation chart" that included the creation of an "Office of Remigration".
 As President, Trump once again endorsed "remigration" in June 2025 as "reversing the invasion" of illegal immigrants into the United States.
 In July 2025 Trump claimed that the One Big Beautiful Bill Act would allow for remigration to be implemented.
 White House Deputy Chief of Staff Stephen Miller has been described as an advocate for remigration within the Trump administration.

-Following the victory of Zohran Mamdani, a naturalised U.S. citizen, in the 2025 New York City Democratic mayoral primary, several Republicans associated with Trump's Make America Great Again movement, including U.S. Representative Andy Ogles, called for Mamdani's denaturalisation and deportation from the United States.

 In October 2025, the U.S. Department of Homeland Security triggered controversy after tweeting “remigrate” from its official X account.